top of page

 Q. What is included in my sleep plan?

 A. Depending on your family's individual sleep challenges, I will formulate my recommendations in an easy to follow guide, breaking down your child's optimal routine, sleep schedule and environment to transform your little one's sleep.
-For night wakings and short naps, you will have a response method that suits your parenting philosophy and your child's temperament, so that you can respond to your child in a way that is comforting, consistent and conducive to restorative sleep.
+For night wakings, night feeds and short naps, you will have a customized sleep training method that suits your parenting philosophy and your child's temperament, so that you can respond to your child in a way that is comforting, consistent and conducive to restorative sleep.
 Your bespoke sleep plan breaks down your pathway to a predictable, nourishing and peaceful night's sleep for your family, step by step; no more guess work!

 Q. How long will it take for my child's sleep to improve?

 A. The biggest impact on the success of your child's sleep is consistency.
-If you can trust the process, follow through on your chosen method and implement your recommended sleep schedule and plan in full, you will see a dramatic improvement in your little ones sleep with consolidated nighttime sleep and longer naps within 2 weeks; with significant improvement seen in the first few night's!
+If you can trust the process, follow through on your chosen method and implement your recommended sleep schedule and strategy in full, you will see a dramatic improvement in your little ones sleep with consolidated nighttime sleep and longer naps within 2 weeks; with significant improvement seen in the first few night's!
 Methods centered in high parental involvement (lot's of contact) do take longer to see improvements, but to most families it is worth the added time to utilize a method they are comfortable with; with the same successful end results.
+Remember, if you only implement your sleep strategy-ish, you'll only see results-ish!

 Q. Why should I work with a sleep consultant?